Waskia language

 Waskia (Vaskia, Woskia) is a Papuan language of Papua New Guinea.
 It is spoken on half of Karkar Island, and a small part of the shore on the mainland, by 20,000 people; language use is vigorous.
 The Waskia share their island with speakers of Takia, an Oceanic language which has been restructured under the influence of Waskia, which is the inter-community language.
 Waskia has been documented extensively by Malcolm Ross and is being further researched by Andrew Pick.

 Waskia is spoken in Tokain (4.715575°S 145.633995°E), a village in Malas ward, Sumgilbar Rural LLG on the coast of mainland New Guinea, and on Karkar Island, with the island and mainland varieties being lexically divergent from each other.

+Phonology

+Consonants

+/ɡ/ can be pronounced as a fricative [ɣ] when in intervocalic positions.

+Vowels

 Comparisons

 Below are some Waskia lexical forms compared with Amako and Proto-Northern Adelbert.